Understanding Nokia's Unusual Options Activity | Benzinga

 Understanding Nokia's Unusual Options Activity

 Nokia (NYSE:NOK) shares experienced unusual options activity on Friday.
-The stock price moved up to $6.08 following the option alert.
+The stock price moved down to $6.14 following the option alert.

 - Sentiment: BULLISH